-Locally, there are several places alleged to have been the actual spot where the circle once stood; but several of the stones within Dunino church have typical Masonic marks etched onto them and which, local folklore tells, identifies the standing stones that were once in the circle and which were then built into the church.
+Locally, there are several places alleged to have been the actual spot where the circle once stood.
+Several stones within nearby Dunino church have typical Mason marks carved on them which, local folklore says, identifies them as coming from the circle and then subsequently being built into the church.
 Also in the churchyard is a small carved upright stone, which local people visit and leave offerings upon.

 - Batchelor, Richard A., Origin of St. Andrews: Moon, Magicians and Maidens in Fife, Shieling: St. Andrews 1997.

 - Burl, Aubrey, The Stone Circles of Britain, Ireland and Brittany, Yale University Press 2000.

 - Leighton, John M., History of the County of Fife from the Earliest Period to the Present Time – volume 3, Joseph Swan: Glasgow 1840.

 - Mitchell, A. Lindsay, Hidden Scotland, Lochar: Moffat 1992.

 - Royal Commission on the Ancient & Historical Monuments of Scotland, Fife, Kinross and Clackmannan, HMSO: Edinburgh 1933.